microsoft/finops-toolkit/docs-mslearn/conduct-iteration.md

 Use the information following as a guide to select the right FinOps capabilities based on your role, experience, and current priorities.
 It isn't an all-inclusive list of considerations.
 We encourage you to select all from one group or pick and choose across groups based on your current needs.
 It's merely an aid to help you get started.

 1. If your team is new to FinOps with little to moderate experience with cost management and optimization, we recommend starting with the basics:
-   1. Reporting and analytics
+    1. Data analysis
     2. Forecasting
-   3. Budgeting
+    3. Budget management
-   4. Workload optimization
+    4. Resource utilization and efficiency
-   5. Anomaly management
+    5. Managing anomalies
 2. If you're building a new FinOps team or interested in driving awareness and adoption of FinOps, start with:
-   1. FinOps practice operations
+    1. Establishing a FinOps decision and accountability structure (steering committee)
     2. Onboarding workloads
-   3. FinOps assessment
+    3. Establishing FinOps culture
     4. FinOps education and enablement
-   5. Forecasting
-3. If your team is familiar with Microsoft's FinOps tools and needs to manage costs in a big company where ownership is sometimes shared, consider the following:
+3. If your team knows Microsoft Cloud's FinOps tools well and needs to manage costs in a big company where ownership is sometimes shared, consider the following:
+4. If your team is well-versed in the fundamentals of Microsoft Cloud's FinOps tools and is tasked with managing costs across a large organization with distributed and occasionally shared ownership, you might want to consider the following:
     1. Cost allocation
-   1. Allocation
-   2. Invoicing and chargeback
+    2. Managing shared costs
-   3. Rate optimization
+    3. Showback
+    4. Chargeback
+    5. Commitment-based discounts
 5. If your team needs to build more advanced reporting, like managing costs across clouds or merging with business data, consider:
-   1. Tools and services
-   2. Data ingestion
+    1. Data ingestion and normalization
-   3. Allocation
-   4. Reporting and analytics
+    2. Cost allocation (especially metadata)
+    3. Data analysis and showback
 6. If your team has a solid understanding of the basics and wants to focus on deeper optimization through advanced automation, consider:
-   1. Architecting for the cloud
+    1. Resource utilization and efficiency
-   2. Workload optimization
+    2. Commitment-based discounts
-   3. Rate optimization
-   4. Licensing and SaaS
-   5. Cloud sustainability
+    3. Workload management and automation
-   6. Cloud policy and governance
+    4. Cloud policy and governance
+    5. Managing anomalies
+    6. Budget management
 7. If your team has a solid understanding of the basics and needs to map cloud investments back to business value, consider:
-   1. Unit economics
+    1. Measuring unit costs
-   2. Allocation
+    2. Managing shared costs
-   3. Budgeting
+    3. Showback
-   4. Planning and estimating
+    4. Budget management

 Note the capabilities you select for future use.